chetan6780/Complete-Preparation/Leetcode/README.md

 - Find the path from the root node to node n1 and store it in a vector or array.
 - Find the path from the root node to node n2 and store it in another vector or array.
-- Traverse both paths untill the values in arrays are same.
+- Traverse both paths until the values in arrays are same.
 Return the common element just before the mismatch.

 ### O(N) Time recursive solution